-Children with asthma have inflammation in the small airway passages (bronchi) of their lungs.
-This makes their airways sensitive to triggers.
+This inflammation makes children’s airways sensitive to triggers.
 Triggers are the things that bring on asthma attacks.
-When children come into contact with triggers, the muscles in the walls of their airway passages tighten up.
+When children come into contact with triggers, the muscles around their airway passages tighten up.

 Early in life, something switches on a child’s asthma for the first time.
 This might be:

 Once a child’s asthma has been switched on, triggers can cause acute asthma attacks.
 These triggers vary from child to child.